We Are One Together, For All Once Known

 Her memory was of being an orphan, abandoned by her birth tribe because she had fallen in love with a boy in her community.
 Years ago, I too had come across a similar tale found within, that had happened in the web of my familial lineage, and was verified as a common bi-law in Cherokee writings.
 In her story she came to the land of Sacred Mountain and was taken in by the tribe living there, however they were soon forced to leave by explorers who believed that there was gold in the mountain.
 Her remembrance was that although the entire tribe left, she refused to leave, hiding and living in a cave, with a man and woman who took over the land.
 Historical records state that the mining never occured and that one of the miners and his wife continued to live on the land.

-Although our life has taken a bit of a turn, and it seems as if our destiny is to not raise our children on SMS, we flow with life, and trust that there is beautiful and soulful purpose in our rediscovery and connection with our new, but old family at Sacred Mountain.
-Our time there every summer and winter is always beautiful and full of surprise and inspiration, just as the day Anna sang, "We are together for all, we are souls...".
+Although our life has taken a bit of a turn, we flow with life, and trust that there is beautiful and soulful purpose in our rediscovery and connection with our new, but old family at Sacred Mountain.
+Our time there is always beautiful and full of surprise and inspiration, just as the day Anna sang, "We are together for all, we are souls...".

 I hope this speaks to your heart as much as it has mine, with a reminder that the magic never ceases to exist.